 Private communication requires trust in mechanisms to receive and verify other users’ public keys.
 Skiff allows other users to view and verify other users’ public signing keys through a user interface for “verification phrases” - an encoding of another user’s signing public key.

-Skiff's most recent security audit was completed in February 2021; we have regular audits of the platform planned as we design and release additional features.
+Skiff's most recent security audit was completed in February 2021 by Trail of Bits.
+We have regular audits of the platform planned as we design and release additional features.

 If you'd like to know more about how our service operates, please see our whitepaper.
 If you have other questions, or concerns, please reach out to us at email@example.com.
 If you've found a bug or want to report a security issue, please contact us at firstname.lastname@example.org.
 Finally, if you have issue with a particular user or document, please report it from within the application dashboard.